bashaus/jdsl.js/README.md

 If you fork this project and create a pull request, don't forget to add your name to the end of list above.

+## Dependencies

+JDSL does not require any external libraries to function.

+Although the examples provided have a jQuery interface, it is not required in order to get JDSL to work.

+## Compatibility

+### Microsoft Internet Explorer

+* Version 6: untested & unsupported
+* Version 7: tested & failed
+* Version 8: tested & passed
+* Version 9: tested & passed

+### Google Chrome

+* Versions before 18: untested but should probably work in most versions
+* Version 18: tested & passed

+### Mozilla Firefox

+* Versions before 10: untested but should probably work in most versions
+* Version 10: tested & passed

+## Examples

+See examples/index.html for an example of how all JDSL elements function.

 ## JDSL Elements

 ### j:text